ibm-cloud-security/app-identity-and-access-adapter/README.md

 Depending on whether you're protecting frontend or backend applications, create a policy configuration with one of the following options.

 * For backend applications: The OAuth 2.0 Bearer token spec defines a pattern for protecting APIs by using [JSON Web Tokens (JWTs)](https://tools.ietf.org/html/rfc7519.html).
-Using the following configuration as an example, define a `JwtConfig` CRD that contains the public key resource.
+Using the following configuration as an example, define a `JwtConfig` CRD that contains the public key resource, which will be used to validate token signatures.

     ```
     apiVersion: "appid.cloud.ibm.com/v1"